toivoh/tt08-on-chip-memory-test/README.md

 The utilization for the corresponding RTL array is listed for each configuration.
 The overhead is clearly smaller in this case especially for short serial lengths, but at length = 8, the two are already quite close, and it is assumed that the results for longer serial lengths are more or less the same, coming down to 35% utilization or less for length = 128.

 Comparing with the `n + p latch CG array` 32 x 8 x 1 memory, it seems that the `dfxtp CG sreg array` 32 x 2 x 4 memory is slightly smaller, assuming that the serial access is ok, and some further gains can be had if longer serial lengths are acceptable.

+### Latch based FIFO
+It is possible to connect latches into a FIFO however, using a fall-through structure where valid entries enter at top (address 0, the input) and fall to the bottom (the output).
+This implementation is taken from https://github.com/toivoh/tt07-basilisc-2816-cpu-experimental, where it is used as a prefetch queue.

+	Type                depth   width   length   bits   utilization   note

+	latch FIFO              1       8       32    256         37.75   Timing issues, can only read/write every other cycle.
+	                                                                  Read must wait for entries to fall to the output.

+Just like in the `raw p latch array` case, the STA gets confused:

+	Warning: There are 256 unclocked register/latch pins.
+	...
+	Warning: There are 280 unconstrained endpoints.
+	...

+The FIFO can only accept a write every other cycle, and produce a new output every other cycle.
+Entries fall through the FIFO at one step per cycle when there is empty space below them.
+The utilization is quite low despite the fact that the FIFO includes 64 flip flops on top of the 256 latches:

+	dlxtp           256
+	dfxtp           64
+	dlygate4sd3     59
+	inv             32
+	and3b           32
+	a31o            32
+	clkbuf          25
+	buf             18
+	conb            16
+	dlymetal6s2s    2
+	Total 536

+32 flip flops are needed to keep track of which entries are valid.
+32 more are used to make sure that the data input to each latch is kept stable one cycle after the gate has gone low.
+A 16 bit wide FIFO could amortize each flip flops over twice as many latches.